He pārongo mō te rēhita i te marae kei tētahi whenua rāhui Māori - Registering a marae on a Māori reservation as a charity

-If your marae is on a Māori reservation and you would like to apply to become a registered charity, please provide us with the following information.
+This page outlines the information you need to provide if your marae is on a Māori reservation and you would like to apply to become a registered charity.

-Providing us with one of the following will help us locate the Māori reservation for your marae.
+Providing one of the following will help us locate the Māori reservation for your marae:

-- Block name and/or number - Visit the Māori Land Online website(external link) and search for your reservation with the Management Structure search(external link) or the map search(external link)
+- Block name and/or number - Visit Māori Land online(external link) to search for your reservation.
+You can search using the Management Structure search(external link) or the map search(external link)

 We will need to know who is part of your marae.
 This might be:

-- organise events throughout the year, including cultural, sporting, local community, fundraising and educational events
+- organise events, including cultural, sporting, local hapori, fundraising and educational events

 - run programmes such as training services, social services or health services